 What are the potential side effects of NAD+?

-Potential common side effects for NAD+ include:
+Possible side effects may include:

 Warning